Francisco de Miranda: Miranda's ideals

 Comparative maps of the envisioned nation of Colombia, according to Miranda (1798, left) and Bolívar (1826, right).

 Political beliefs

 Miranda has long been associated with the struggle of the Spanish colonies in Latin America for independence.
 He envisioned an independent empire consisting of all the territories that had been under Spanish and Portuguese rule, stretching from the Mississippi River to Cape Horn.
 This empire was to be under the leadership of a hereditary emperor called the "Inca", in honor of the great Inca Empire, and would have a bicameral legislature.
 He conceived the name Colombia for this empire, after the explorer Christopher Columbus.

 Freemasonry

-Similarly to some others in the history of American Independence (George Washington, José de San Martín, Bernardo O'Higgins and Simón Bolívar), Miranda was a Freemason.
-In London he founded the lodge "The Great American Reunion".
+Miranda was often in the company of Freemasons, however "there is no proof whatsoever he was ever initiated in a masonic lodge."
+Also, "Miranda himself never claims to be a freemason."
+However others have contended that in London he founded the lodge "The Great American Reunion".

 Personal life

 After fighting for Revolutionary France, Miranda finally made his home in London, where he had two children, Leandro (1803 – Paris, 1886) and Francisco (1806 – Cerinza, Colombia, 1831), with his housekeeper, Sarah Andrews, whom he later married.
 He had a friendship with the painter James Barry, the uncle of the surgeon James Barry; Miranda helped to keep the secret that the latter was biologically female.

 According to historian Linda de Pauw, "Miranda was an ardent feminist, named women as his literary executors, and published an impassioned plea for female education a year before Mary Wollstonecraft published her famous Vindication of the Rights of Women."
 Miranda's library was sold at auction by R. H. Evans.
 The first part was sold on 22 July 1828 (and two following days) in London and a copy of the catalogue is at Cambridge University Library (shelfmark Munby.c.132(12)).